 In the case of wrongful death, damages may also include:

 If elder abuse is suspected, special damages may include:

 The statute of limitations will depend on the specific claim.
 Generally, in California, if a claim alleges that an injury was caused by someone else’s negligence, the time frame is two years from the date of the injury.
 If the claim involves a wrongful death or allegations of professional negligence, the deadline may be only one year.

-It is crucial to speak with a qualified lawyer to determine the statute of limitations for your claim.
+It is crucial to speak with a qualified personal injury lawyer to determine the statute of limitations for your claim.
 If a claim is not filed by the proper deadline, it will be barred.

-If you or a loved one have been injured in a nursing home slip and fall accident in Los Angeles, call the Salamati Law Firm at 1-888-259-4060 to schedule a free, no obligation consultation with a Los Angeles slip and fall lawyer.
+If you or a loved one have been injured in a nursing home slip and fall accident in Los Angeles, call the Salamati Law Firm at 1-888-259-4060 to schedule a free, no obligation consultation with a slip and fall lawyer in Los Angeles.